KR-Sew/Scripting/PowerShell/CmdLets/ReadMe.md

 ## 📂 Description

 - 📂 [Select-GitEmoCommit](./Select-GitEmoCommit/)   # Cmdlet for adding emoji to the commit description in cli mode
+- 📂 [Backup-WSLImage](.//Backup-WSL/) # Cmdlet for creating a WSL backup in a tar archive
 - 📄 [README.md](ReadMe.md)                 # Description of this folder

 ---